In Australia, buy the book here.

-Buy the book from Sage here
+Buy the book from Sage here.

-You picked up this book, so you probably want to know what sociology is.
+You are reading this book, so you probably want to know what sociology is.
 If we don’t tell you, you will likely want your money back.
 Many books like this one will tell you that it is the study of ‘society’.
 Stop there, job done, time for a snack… But wait, it is not that simple.
 Especially as there are debates within sociology about what a society is, and even whether ‘society’ actually exists.
 Sorry, you are going to have to read the rest of the book to really develop a sense of what sociology is.
 Even then we will only be giving you part of the story.

 We were being a bit cheeky to call this book This is Sociology.
 Treat anyone, including us, with suspicion if they tell you something like that.
-There are many different approaches to sociology and it is impossible for any single book to cover the whole discipline of sociology.
-We could have called the book What sociology is to Dan and Steve: A partial at best introduction to some sociological concepts from the perspective of two white guys from Australia.
+There are many different approaches to sociology, and it is impossible for any single book to cover the whole discipline.
+We could have called the book ‘What sociology is to Dan and Steve: A partial at best introduction to some sociological concepts from the perspective of two white guys from Australia’.
 Our publishers did not think this would sell well.
 Even textbooks with 40 chapters and 600 pages cannot really do justice to the breadth of sociology, and there are plenty of these if you have $100 plus to spare.
-We cannot cover all this diverse, amazing and rapidly changing field.
+We cannot cover all of this diverse, amazing and rapidly changing field.
 In reality, this is our brief presentation of sociology and the history and concepts that we think will give you a helpful introduction, tailored to how we teach sociology to our own students.
 It aims to introduce you to the key concepts you will need as you develop your ability to look at the world like a sociologist.
 We have highlighted these concepts in bold throughout the text and you will find a comprehensive glossary of all these terms at the end of the book.
-We hope some of you who read it are inspired to delve deeper into the many sociologies and the different lens they provide for trying to understand, and make better, our complex social worlds.
+We hope some of you who read it are inspired to delve deeper into the many approaches to sociology and the different lenses they provide for trying to understand, and make better, our complex social worlds.

-- A set of discussion questions for each chapter to check and extend your growing knowledge of sociology.
+- A set of discussion questions for each chapter to check and extend your growing knowledge

 - Recent articles on each topic, including studies that use the concepts we introduce to do new

 - Some of the best contemporary examples of sociological thinking in the areas we cover, not

 - Introductory videos and podcasts.

-This is our version of sociology.
+- This is our version of sociology.
 We hope you enjoy it.

 Follow My Blog